zeppe-lin/qemuconf/README.md

 OVERVIEW
 ========

-This directory contains qemuconf, a tiny utility that executes qemu(1) with arguments from a configuration file.
+This repository contains qemuconf, a tiny utility that executes qemu(1) with arguments from a configuration file.

 This qemuconf distribution is a fork of Gottox' qemuconf version 0.2.1, commit 50b8369 (Thu Nov 17 2022) with the following little